seba495g/495BrowserTool-MultiTool-Browser/README.md

 this MultiTool was made in JavaScript

-if your worried if this will take your personal infomation, go use [NordVPN's File Checker](https://nordvpn.com/file-checker/) (its free to use btw)
+if your worried if this will take your personal infomation, go use [NordVPN's File Checker](https://nordvpn.com/file-checker/) !its free to use btw!

 use this responsebly, since this is powerful for schools and even your own browser!